 - Be sure to only fill up the blender until it is halfway full, because any more than that can cause an accident.

 - Remove the center insert in the lid of your blender to allow hot air to escape.
 Then keep your hand on top of the lid with a dish towel, keeping most of the hole covered, to avoid any splashes.

-- Immersion/Hand Blender – This is the one I use and love!
+- KitchenAid Hand Blender – This is the one I use and love!
 I have had mine for years and it is one of my favorite kitchen tools.
-I use it all the time to make soups and smoothies.
+I use it all the time to quickly blend up soups, smoothies and dips.

 - Remove from heat.
 Using an immersion blender, puree soup until smooth.
 Alternatively, transfer to a traditional blender and puree in batches, then return to pot.

-To make this recipe vegan: Use vegan butter and substitute the heavy cream with canned full-fat coconut milk.
-Be sure to also use vegetable broth, not chicken broth.
+- To make this recipe vegan and Whole30-compliant, omit the butter and substitute the heavy cream with canned full-fat coconut milk.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.